openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   Run learning experience and often choose to integrate with their own organizational Catalog Course management system.

   As a consequence, the authoring experience is biforcated into two different subdomains in our system, Studio and Discovery.
-However, we do hope that an integration at the UI layer will avoid any disparate user experience.
+However, we do hope that the integration at the UI layer will avoid any disparate user experience.
 The separation of concerns in the back end allows us to have clearer integration points.
 We believe this is a worthwhile trade-off.

 * By removing the workflow engine from the system, we are reducing the turn around time for course provisioning.
 This introduces a potential